-Sexual Harassment
+Prevention of Sexual Harassment

-- 26. We randomly selected the employees/officials from procedure #16 under "Payroll and Personnel" above, obtained sexual harassment training documentation from management, and observed that the documentation demonstrates each employee/official completed at least one hour of sexual harassment training during the calendar year. - 27.
-We observed that the entity has posted its sexual harassment policy and complaint procedures on its website (or in a conspicuous location on the entity's premises if the entity does not have a website). - 28.
+- 30. We randomly selected the employees officials from procedure #17 under "Payroll and Personnel" above, obtained sexual harassment training documentation from management, and observed that the documentation demonstrates each employee official completed at least one hour of sexual harassment training during the calendar year as required by R.S.
+42:343. - 31.
+We observed that the entity has posted its sexual harassment policy and complaint procedures on its website (or in a conspicuous location on the entity's premises if the entity does not have a website). - 32.
 We obtained the entity's annual sexual harassment report for the current fiscal period, observed that the report was dated on or before February 1, and observed that it includes the applicable requirements of R.S.
-42:344: - Number and percentage of public servants in the agency who have completed the training requirements;

-- Number of sexual harassment complaints received by the agency; - Number of complaints which resulted in a finding that sexual harassment occurred; - Number of complaints in which the finding of sexual harassment resulted in discipline or corrective action; and - Amount of time it took to resolve each complaint. - a) Procedure Results We noted no exceptions with regard to Sexual Harassment.
+42:344: - Number and percentage of public servants in the agency who have completed the training requirements: - Number of sexual harassment complaints received by the agency: - Number of complaints which resulted in a finding that sexual harassment occurred; - Number of complaints in which the finding of sexual harassment resulted in discipline or corrective action; and - Amount of time it took to resolve each complaint.